iSmoothBlog/UFWApp/README.md

 sudo ufw allow "*"
 ```

-Continue setting allow rules until you are satisfied.

->**Note:** A profile selected will work for all applications in the same field.
+A profile selected will work for all applications in the same field.
+So, continue setting allow rules until you are satisfied.

 Now, you must verify **UFW** firewall status then reboot your system accordingly.